 I insisted, “It is necessary!
 I must write your story.”

-At last, she gave her permission and helped me by filling in more information where some stories in the letters led to new questions.
+At last, she gave her permission and helped me by providing more information, where some stories in the letters led to new questions.

-The cover of my first book Anna’s lamp, about my mother, published in 1984.
+The cover of my first book, Anna’s Lamp, about my mother, was published in 1984.

-More than once, some letters brought tears to my eyes.
+Some letters brought tears to my eyes more than once.
 One of them was from 1952.
-My grandpa had died in Finland.
-Our family lived in Ceylon (Sri Lanka.)
-She wrote to grandma; Lisa cried when she understood he had died.
-She asked, “Why didn’t we go to Finland earlier so I could have met him too?”
+My grandpa had died in Finland, but our family lived in Ceylon (Sri Lanka).
+My mother wrote to Grandma; Lisa cried when she understood Grandpa had died.
+She asked, “Why didn’t we go to Finland earlier so I could have met him, too?”

-The next day, after reading those words, I felt comforted by the thought, grandpa had followed us with his prayers through the many years of our journey.
-He read my mother’s regular detailed letters.
+After reading those words the next day, I felt comforted by the thought that Grandpa had followed us with his prayers through the many years of our journey.
+He read my mother’s detailed letters regularly.
 He could see and feel what I saw and felt from her words.

-Then the reality of the words in Psalms 121:8 became more evident than before.
+Then, the reality of the words in Psalms 121:8 became more evident.

 “The Lord keeps watch over you as you come and go,